 Following the approval to inject, the injection zone will be stimulated to create fractures with a half-length on the order of 25 ft.
 This fracture half-length will limit vertical growth of the fractures.

 Actual stimulation design will be determined based on log analysis and core results.
-The fractures will either be etched, created by acid-fracturing, or conventionally propped.
 This stimulation design is expected to yield a completion [REDACTED].
 The fracture stimulation will serve two purposes, the first of which is that the stimulation will create a negative completion skin that will reduce injection pressure vs. an unstimulated case.
 Second, stimulation of the perforated intervals throughout the injection zone will ensure good injection conformance, distributing injected CO2 throughout the injection interval.